tusharjoshi/mongobasics/README.md

 # MongoDB Basics

+* Cloud Based MongoDB Server - Atlas

 ## Connect to MongoDB Database and read write documents

-* Create account on mongodb.com/atlas/detabase
+* Create account on mongodb.com/atlas/database
 * Cluster0 will be available by default

 ## Prerequisites